 firearm means a gun, or other weapon, that is (or at any time was) capable of propelling a projectile by means of an explosive, and includes a blank fire firearm, or an air gun, but does not include anything declared by the regulations not to be a firearm.

 firearm part means a barrel, breech, pistol slide, frame, receiver, cylinder, trigger mechanism, operating mechanism or magazine designed as, or reasonably capable of forming, part of a firearm.

-firearms dealer means a person who, in the course of carrying on a business or in carrying out the person’s duties as a club armourer:(a) manufactures, purchases, sells, transfers, tests, repairs or converts firearms or firearm parts, and(b) possesses firearms or firearm parts for the purpose of doing anything referred to in paragraph (a),and includes a theatrical armourer.
+firearms dealer means a person who, in the course of carrying on a business or in carrying out the person’s duties as a club armourer:(a) manufactures, acquires, supplies, tests, repairs or converts firearms or firearm parts, and(b) possesses firearms or firearm parts for the purpose of doing anything referred to in paragraph (a),and includes a theatrical armourer.

 firearms prohibition order means an order in force under section 73.

 genuine reason means a genuine reason as referred to in the Table to section 12.